skrylexx/POC_MongoDB_With_JS/README.md

 Besides reviewing comments for a movie on its page, you will be able to add a new comment by clicking on a button and fill out a form.

 A new functionality to like or dislike a movie should appear soon too !
 For now, it has no effect, it's only front-end.

-When adding a movie, a notification will show you the result.

 #### User authentication and cookies